ooni/probe-cli/docs/design/dd-005-dslx.md

 	/* ... */
 }
 ```

-(Note that this type has a different name in the prototype; we
-should change its naming in the pull request to use the name used by this document.)

 We have now shown how to count events.
 Another relatively frequent
 measurement need is running a follow-up experiment when a specific pipeline stage fails.